tigs1995/Front-End-Practice/README.md

 Open the cloned project in either Eclipse or another Java IDE

 ```
-Run the front- and backend of the application
+Run the front and backend of the application
 ```

 ```